Ambala: Roadways

 Bus service is the major means of public transport in this district.
 The Ambala depot came into being on 1 August 1950.
-The office of the General Manager iss situated on the premises of the depot workshop at Ambala City.
+The office of the General Manager is situated on the premises of the depot workshop at Ambala City.
 Ambala depot has a sub-depot at Naraingarh.

-Presently, Haryana Roadways, Ambala has 200 buses, which carry about 34.88 Lac's passengers daily and cover a distance of about 19000 km daily.
+Presently, Haryana Roadways, Ambala has 200 buses, which carry about 34.88 lakh passengers daily and cover a distance of about 19000 km daily.
 Out of these, the total distance covered on interstate routes is 24,711 km and 41.469 km are operated within Haryana every day.

-New Bus Stand at Ambala Cantt was inaugurated on 12 July 1999, and the total land of bus stand is 6.7 acre.
+The new bus stand at Ambala Cantt was inaugurated on 12 July 1999, and the total land of the bus stand is 6.7 acre.
 Bus stands in this district exist at Ambala City, Naraingarh, and Barara as well.
 A sub-depot level workshop has also been provided at Naraingarh.
-'Yatri Niwas' exists on the campus of Ambala Cantt bus stand for the convenience of the commuters who wish to stay for the night.
+'Yatri Niwas' exists on the campus of the Ambala Cantt bus stand for the convenience of commuters who wish to stay for the night.

 Besides the Haryana Roadways buses, the government has issued permits to private operators on local routes.
 Presently, 60 buses are plying in Ambala district.
 The bus stand is very near to Ambala Cantt Jn. (railway station).
 Most of the buses plying on GT road (NH1) stop in front of the railway station.

 Railways

 Ambala is a divisional headquarters of the Northern Railway Zone and is an important railway junction.
 Ambala Cantt station is among the top 100 booking stations in India.
-The city is served by three railway stations:
+Several railway stations serve the city: